Chipotle beats profit, revenue estimates as online sales surge

 (Reuters) - Chipotle Mexican Grill Inc beat Wall Street estimates for quarterly revenue and profit on Wednesday, as the restaurant chain’s marketing efforts and aggressive investments in online ordering and deliveries attracted more customers.

+Shares of the company were up 1 percent to $717 in extended trading.
+They have more than doubled in value in the past year, rising about 63 percent since the beginning of 2019.

-The company has rolled out ad campaigns that showcased the fresh ingredients used in its tacos and burritos and launched a loyalty program in March as Chief Executive Officer Brian Niccol rebuilds the company’s image after a series of food-safety lapses.
+The company has rolled out ad campaigns that showcased the fresh ingredients in its tacos and burritos and launched a loyalty program in March as Chief Executive Officer Brian Niccol rebuilds the company’s image after a series of food-safety lapses.

 “Customer engagement and visits are increasing as a result of compelling marketing message, more convenient access, including delivery and strong operations,” Niccol said on a post-earnings call.

-The company’s much-awaited rewards program has signed up three million members since its launch, while it ran a “Free Delivery bowl” promotion through December to early January.
+The company’s rewards program has signed up 3 million members since its launch, while it ran a “Free Delivery bowl” promotion through December to early January.

 “Chipotle rewards will be a key element that will provide topspin to our digital system,” Niccol said.

-The efforts are clearing paying off.
 Sales at Chipotle restaurants open for at least 13 months jumped 9.9 percent in the first quarter, breezing past analysts’ average estimate of a 7.29 percent increase, according to IBES data from Refinitiv.

-The upbeat results also prompted the company to raise its full-year comparable sales growth forecast to mid to high single digit, from the prior expectations of mid to single digit growth.
+The upbeat results also prompted the company to raise its full-year comparable sales growth forecast to mid-to-high-single-digit, from the prior expectations of mid-single-digit growth.

-Apart from menu innovations, Chipotle is also ramping up its online presence.
+Chipotle is also ramping up its online presence.

-The company’s relaunched website is attracting one million transactions per week on average, while digital sales more than doubled in the reported quarter, also aided by its partnership with third-party delivery services such as DoorDash.
+The company’s relaunched website is attracting 1 million transactions a week on average, while digital sales more than doubled in the quarter, aided by its partnership with third-party delivery services such as DoorDash.

 Chipotle’s digital efforts and marketing are resonating among customers, Gordon Haskett analyst Jeff Farmer said.

-Shares of the company were marginally higher at $712 in extended trading.
-They have more than doubled in value in the past one year, rising about 63 percent since the beginning of 2019.

-Reporting by Aishwarya Venugopal in Bengaluru; Editing by Arun Koyyur and Sriraj Kalluvila
+Reporting by Aishwarya Venugopal in Bengaluru; Editing by Arun Koyyur, Sriraj Kalluvila and Peter Cooney